The Best Lightweight Backpacking Gear

 Goal Zero Switch 8 Portable Recharger

 As long as I charge all of my batteries before heading out for the weekend, I usually don’t need a backup energy source.
 But if I know I’m going to be taking a lot of photos, sometimes I’ll throw Goal Zero’s Switch 8 Portable Recharger in my pack.
 You simply charge it at home via your computer’s USB and then if you end up needing it, you just plug your devices in to recharge.
-If you have one of Goal Zero’s solar panels, you can also use that to juice up this battery pack.
 I find that carrying this is a small price to pay to avoid stress over battery failures.

 Black Diamond ReVolt Headlamp